Environmental Genomics and Microbiology

 Why ARIES?

-ARIES has considerable capability across the whole partnership for integrating strengths in evolution, ecology, work with key model organisms and ‘omics technologies (UEA, UoE, UoP, UoK, IoZ, CEH, BTO, PML, MBA, JIC, EI) with climate-change and paleoclimate science, social science, and modelling (RHL, UEA, BGS, BAS).
+ARIES has considerable capability across the whole partnership for integrating strengths in evolution, ecology, work with key model organisms and ‘omics technologies (UEA, UoE, UoP, UoK, IoZ, CEH, BTO, PML, MBA, JIC, EI) with climate-change and paleoclimate science, social science, and modelling (RHUL, UEA, BGS, BAS).
 This integration of phylogenetic, experimental and modelling-based methods allows us to understand the capacity of populations (including interacting populations) to adapt to different climate-change scenarios, including the study of additional drivers (such as pathogens), and the actions required to facilitate such adaptation.
 The involvement of key policy makers in ARIES projects will facilitate the application of new understanding and knowledge.

 Projects in this area will also exploit ARIES expertise in eDNA-based and conventional population and community ecology over a range of ecosystems.
 ARIES has a wealth of expertise in conservation across several partners, with a particular focus at UoK’s Durrell Institute of Conservation and Ecology (DICE), IoZ and UEA, as well as in eDNA analysis, (e.g. at UoE, PML, MBA, CEH, UEA and EI).

-Student training and employability
+PGR training and employability

-This topic will equip students with advanced molecular biological, bioinformatic, taxonomic, modelling and ecological skills.
+This topic will equip PGRs with advanced molecular biological, bioinformatic, taxonomic, modelling and ecological skills.
 These skills, combined with those developed via cohort training, advanced training courses and opportunities to work with end users, will result in rounded, versatile environmental scientists, whose skills will be in demand in a wide range of sectors within and beyond conservation.

 Wider engagement

 The Natural History Museum will provide excellent research and outreach opportunities.
 Nature Metrics is a partnering company whose business is the application of eDNA technologies, providing important contributions to research and training in this topic.
-In addition, ARIES has a large number of partners who can contribute to, and benefit from, this topic, as well as providing expert training and placement opportunities, e.g. major policy makers (the Defra group: EA, Cefas, JNCC, FR, MMO, NE), water, infrastructure and engineering organisations (e.g. Anglian Water, Balfour Beatty, Mott MacDonald, Royal Haskonings DHV), consultancies (e.g. MarineSpace Ltd., PML Applications, RPA), conservation bodies (e.g. Amphibian & Reptile Conservation Trust, Broads Authority, Bumblebee Conservation Trust, Chester Zoo, RSPB, WWF-UK), in addition to links to international governmental and non-governmental organisations.
+In addition, ARIES has a large number of partners who can contribute to, and benefit from, this topic, as well as providing expert training and placement opportunities, e.g. major policy makers (the Defra group: EA, Cefas, JNCC, FR, MMO, NE), water, infrastructure and engineering organisations (e.g. Anglian Water, Balfour Beatty, Mott MacDonald, Royal HaskoningDHV), consultancies (e.g. MarineSpace Ltd., PML Applications, RPA), conservation bodies (e.g. Amphibian & Reptile Conservation Trust, Broads Authority, Bumblebee Conservation Trust, Chester Zoo, RSPB, WWF-UK), in addition to links to international governmental and non-governmental organisations.
 The understanding of pathogen adaptations to changing climate will benefit greatly from input from the Pirbright Institute and Public Health England (PHE).

 Hot Topics in this Theme

-❖ Vertebrate and plant adaptation to a changing environment
+❖ Vertebrate and plant adaptation to a changing environment.

 ❖ Evidence on whether, or to what extent, acclimatisation occurs (in the marine environment), whether acclimation is species dependant and the conditions under which acclimation occurs such as in interaction with other pressures.

-❖ Mechanisms of plant immunity
+❖ Mechanisms of plant immunity.

-❖ Pathogen adaptation and specialisation
+❖ Pathogen adaptation and specialisation.

 ❖ Marine microbes, phytoplankton, fungi and viruses: Controlling factors, interactions, variability and adaptation to change.